rwtourdot/linker/README.md

 **scaffold file**

-A file that contains the final haplotype accurate over the full chromosome.
-The **scaffold_hap** column is a spin vector which defines the germline Haplotype of the cell.
+A file that contains the final haplotype accurate over the whole chromosome.
+The **scaffold_hap** column is a spin vector which defines the germline haplotype of the sample.
 ```
 chrom arm position  reference_id  alternate_id  scaffold_hap  block_hap block spinE blockE
 chr21	q	13207111	13207111_T_T	13207111_T_C	-1	block:	1	18	tenx_energy(spin/block):	-168	-168